Falling Down (Selena Gomez & the Scene song)

-"Falling Down" is the debut single recorded by American pop rock band Selena Gomez & the Scene for their debut studio album, Kiss & Tell (2009).
+"Falling Down" is a song recorded by American pop rock band Selena Gomez & the Scene for their debut studio album, Kiss & Tell (2009).
 It was released on August 25, 2009 through Hollywood Records as the lead single from the album.
 The song was written by Ted Bruner and Trey Vittetoe, both of whom produced the track; Gina Schock of The Go-Go's also receives writing credit.
 Musically, "Falling Down" is an uptempo rock track that contains heavy usage of synths.
 Its lyrics see Gomez ridiculing life in Hollywood and fame, though can also be interpreted to speak of a romantic relationship.
 The song was released in select territories, receiving no official release in European territories.

 Upon its release, "Falling Down" received widespread critical acclaim from critics, receiving praise for being "catchy" and for Gomez's "sassy" vocal delivery.
 The song became the band's first chart entry on the Billboard Hot 100 chart, where it peaked at number 82.
 It became a top twenty hit in Japan, becoming the group's highest charting effort to date in the country.
 "Falling Down" went on to sell over 500,000 copies in the United States alone.
 The accompanying music video premiered on August 28, 2009 through Disney Channel.
 The video featured Gomez and her band performing the song on a round black stage, and features various shots of Gomez in a photo shoot and singing the song without the band.

 "Falling Down" was promoted through a number of live performances, including the ninth season of Dancing with the Stars.
 The performance received a mixed reaction, with Gomez receiving criticism for her vocal ability.

 It was featured on the video game Guitar Hero 5.